DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

-Similar types of epistemic action can easily be imagined as useful interactions in the context of exploratory search – for example, the ability to explore the sources of authority a given search result entry enjoys, or its dominance as a search result on a timeline.^4^ Such epistemic actions would provide multifarious means to make sense of search results and assess their contextual relevancy, or, as Venturini puts it, to gain a second-degree objectivity.[^39]
+Similar types of epistemic action can easily be imagined as useful interactions in the context of exploratory search – for example, the ability to explore the sources of authority a given search result entry enjoys, or its dominance as a search result on a timeline.
+Such epistemic actions would provide multifarious means to make sense of search results and assess their contextual relevancy, or, as Venturini puts it, to gain a second-degree objectivity.[^39]